flhofer/dell_TB16_firmware/README.md

 ![TB16 Ports Image](images/ports.png)

 ### 1. HDMI
 This HDMI 1.4a standard port supports up to 4K (3840x2160) resolution at 24/30Hz.
 I tested QHD (2560x1440@60Hz).
 If MST and Cable NVM are not current, it may show black, not always wake up, or not work.
-According to Dell, it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
-To be checked
+According to Dell, it does not support HDCP, but the kernel output shows `HDCP version: HDCP1.4`. **To be checked**

 ### 2. VGA
 Standard traditional VGA, up to Wide-Full-HD 1920 x 1200 @ 60.
 Works, tested Full-HD 1920 x 1080 @ 60Hz

 ### 3. + 4.
 DisplayPort (DP) and mini-DisplayPort (mDP)
 These ports are v1.2 compliant and typically support Full-HD 3840 x 2160 @ 60Hz and Daisy Chaining.
 Mini-DP or DP may casually stop working without the latest Cable NVM.
-Again, Dell says it does not support HDCP, while kernel output says `HDCP version: HDCP1.4`.
-To be checked
+Again, Dell states it does not support HDCP, while the kernel output reports `HDCP version: HDCP1.4`. **To be checked**

 ### 5. RJ45 Gigabit Ethernet
 Generic RTL8153 Gigabit Ethernet controller.
 No surprises.
-However, it may have issues waking up from deep sleep (suspension) if the ASMedia USB controller firmware is not up-to-date.
-The problem can also be solved by detaching and re-registering the controller on the PCI bus via script (you can find an example in `tools/scripts`.
+However, it may have difficulty waking from deep sleep (suspension) if the ASMedia USB controller firmware is not up to date.
+The problem can also be solved by detaching and re-registering the controller on the PCI bus via a script (see an example in `tools/scripts`).

 ### 6. USB 2.0 (2 ports)
 "Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, Smart-card readers, etc. No issues

 ### 7. USB 3.0
-SuperSpeed USB is ideal for, e.g., the monitors, USB-HUBs, or USB-NAS.
+SuperSpeed USB is ideal for, e.g., monitors, USB hubs, or USB NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
-Limited (intended, reduced lanes by upstream) Thunderbolt is available for, e.g.,  Daisy-chain DP via tunneling onto Multiple USB-C monitors or USB 3.1 Superspeed devices.
-In particular configurations, monitors may reach 5120 x 2880 @ 60 Hz for a single display.
+Limited (intended; reduced lanes by upstream) Thunderbolt is available for, e.g., Daisy-Chaining DP via tunneling to multiple USB-C monitors or USB 3.1 SuperSpeed devices.
+In certain configurations, monitors may support 5120 x 2880 @ 60 Hz on a single display.
 Tested DP with a USB-enabled QHD display.
 Thunderbolt DP functionality not tested.

-You can create an IP-over-Thunderbolt tunnel and thus have multiple Gbit speed transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
+You can create an IP-over-Thunderbolt tunnel, enabling multiple Gbit/s transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
 To do so, however, you need a certified Thunderbolt cable.
 If longer than 0.5/1 m (3ft), it has to be active (powered circuitry in the connector) and can thus become relatively expensive, e.g., 100 EUR for 1.8m (6ft).

-UPDATE!!

-Guess what, this neat-looking connector also provides USB-PD!
-If connected to a capable device, you will note that it can deliver up to 19.5V @3A, or ~60W, in addition to the power already delivered to the main Dock connection.
-I'm basically charging a Mac and a Dell laptop at the same time right now.
-I also tested the `DRD` capability, i.e., data exchange over directly connected USB-C devices, and unfortunately, it doesn't work.
-Maybe using a Thunderbolt cable, one can charge and exchange at the same time!
+Guess what?
+This neat-looking connector also supports USB-PD!
+If connected to a capable device, it can deliver up to 19.5V at 3A (~60W), in addition to the power already delivered to the main Dock connection.
+I'm charging a Mac and a Dell laptop simultaneously right now.
+I also tested the `DRD` capability, i.e., data exchange over directly connected USB-C devices, and unfortunately, it doesn't work. **TBD**: Maybe using a Thunderbolt cable, one can charge and transfer data simultaneously.

 ### 9. 7.4 mm DC-in power
 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
 The power supply limits the energy that can be supplied to the laptop.
 Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell proprietary protocols.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
 The Dock identifies the connected power supply through a [one-wire](https://hclxing.wordpress.com/2014/02/06/hacking-the-dell-laptop-power-adapter/) protocol.